Tournaments

 • forfeit

-If any engine repeatedly causes these terminations, I remove the engine from my PC (to prevent accidentally including it in future tournaments), download a replacement engine of similar strength, and restart the tournament.
+If any engine repeatedly causes such terminations, I remove the engine from my PC (to prevent accidentally including it in future tournaments), download a replacement engine of similar strength, and restart the tournament.
+If I don’t notice premature terminations until the tournament has progressed significantly, I’ll wait for the tournament to complete, remove the buggy engine’s games (using Hiarcs Chess Explorer Pro), then run a gauntlet tournament for a replacement engine matched against the same opponents of the buggy engine.

 Comments are closed.